Editor’s note: This article originally ran August 6, 2018, and was updated August 24, 2022.

 That’s why if you give it to children before they’re 15, they only need two doses of the vaccine, separated by six to 12 months.
 If they start at age 15 or older, they need three doses.

-Of course, if your child is older than 15, it’s still beneficial to get the vaccine up to age 26.
+Of course, if your child is older than 15, it’s still beneficial to get the vaccine up through age 26.
+(Some adults who are not vaccinated for HPV might choose to receive the vaccine through age 45.)

 What about parents who say their kids aren’t sexually active, particularly parents of very young kids, like 9-year-olds?